 This is the last opportunity to attend a concert of a band that has more than 28 million albums sold worldwide while Lynyrd Skynyrd at the Quebec City Summer Festival on July 6, 2019 represents the last chance you will have to see this southern rock band on stage in La Belle Province.

 At the same time, it’s your last chance to hear one of the most recognized songs in the history of music.
-Indeed, Sweet Home Alabama has gone through the test of time despite the fact that the group at its origin did not have a very popular, focusing mainly on Southern-rock sound that almost entirely appeals to inhabitants of the southern part of the United States.
+Indeed, Sweet Home Alabama has stood the test of time despite the fact that the group at its origin did not have a very popular, focusing mainly on Southern-rock sound that almost entirely appeals to inhabitants of the southern part of the United States.

 The song is in fact a direct response to two songs from legendary Canadian singer-songwriter Neil Young, Southern Man and Alabama, which denounce the racist policies related to the period of slavery and the emancipation of “African-Americans”, a subject still very controversial at the time the 3 songs were written.
 The Canadian artist, known for his liberal, anti-segregationist positions, is clearly quoted in the lyrics of the song while its author, the singer of the band Ronnie Van Zant, mentions: “Well, I heard Mr. Young sing about her “, ” Well, I heard Neil put her down. “, “Well, I hope Neil Young will remember: A southern man don’t need him around anyhow“.

 In his Autobiography Waging Heavy Peace, Young candidly admits that the lyrics of his song Alabama deserved the criticism of the late singer Lynyrd Skynyrd because of the condescending tone, lack of judgment and inaccuracy of the song in general.